SolderingKnowledge/Resource/README.md

-# Platform for people to post and collaborate with each other to buy things and split shares equally.
+# Platform to collaborate with each other and learn
-# Dominated topics are farming and harvest.